NouraAlgohary/Machine-Learning-Checklist/README.md

 ## must be continued ^^^^^

 - [ ] **Download the Data/ Collect the Data**<br/>
-  - Determine how much data you need
+  - Determine how much data you need<br/>
   - Find a data source
   - Get your credentials and access authorizations<br/>
   - Get the data